hallorant/bigmit/z80unit/README.md

 a `P` for each assertion in the test that passed.
 If you look back at the code there were two assertions in `reg ads` and four in `memory blocks` which is consistent with the output.
 At the bottom it reports `ALL TESTS PASSED` with counts of the assertions that passed and failed.
-Because we didn't support a DOS we have to reboot the computer when we are done looking at the test output.
+Because we are not using a DOS we have to reboot the computer when we are done looking at the test output.

 ### Understanding the test code